Knight1/VanMooof-Module/README.md

 Orange - RX
 Yellow - NC (Not Connected)

-### Important caveats.
+### Important caveats

 This is all based on reverse engineering.
 So there might be some version differences between firmwares.
-So make a backup of your Flash Dump, save it in a safe place like 1Password.
+So make a backup of your Flash dump, save it in a safe place like 1Password.
 If you compress the dump, the file gets very small.

 ## Fixing some Errors
 ### Err missing DiSPlay